 I Can't Pay My Phone Bill | What Should I Do For Help?

 Cell phones have become an essential part of our everyday lives.
 We depend on them quite a bit.
 And if you need to pay your phone bill, but are short on money to do it, you’re not alone.

 Thankfully, there are ways to hold onto your phone service when money problems strike.
-Can’t pay your phone bill?
-Here’s a timeline for when your phone service is on the line and how to turn it back on.
+Wondering how to keep your phone on without paying the bill?
+Here's a timeline for when your phone service is on the line and how to turn it back on.

 What Happens if I Don't Pay My Phone Bill?

 Depending upon your phone service plan, a variety of things may occur if your monthly bill is past due.
 With a prepaid phone plan that requires monthly payment but has no contract, you simply won’t have phone service when your prepaid service is used up.

 However, if you make a monthly payment to maintain a 12, 18, or 24 month contract, your phone will likely not be turned off immediately.
 Rather, you may be charged late fees and the provider will work to help develop a payment plan if needed in order to retain you as a customer.

 How to Set Up a Payment Arrangement

 Rather than turn off phones immediately, phone companies are more likely to charge late fees.
 However, most phone companies allow you to make payment arrangements that suit both parties.
 This grants eligible customers more time to pay their phone bill without any service interruptions.
 If you foresee any struggles to pay your phone bill, perhaps you can begin by setting up payment arrangements with your carrier.